wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             String
         </td>
         <td>
             A seed list is used by drivers and clients (like the mongo shell) for initial discovery of the replica set configuration.
-Seed lists can be provided as a list of host:port pairs.
-This is used in Replica Sets and Sharded Clusters.
+Seed lists can be provided as host:port pairs.
+This is used in replica sets and shared clusters.
         </td>
         <td>
             -